mjgs/freelancer/README.md

         - MAILGUN_ENABLED=1
         - GOOGLE_TM_ENABLED=1

-8. Replace the payments page images
+6. Replace the payments page images

     - Update the two img tags in ./lib/views/payments/purchase.ejs with images that more suits your line of freelancing

-9. Commit your modifications to your repo
+7. Commit your modifications to your forked repo

     ```
-    git add .env.* *
+    git add *
-    git commit -m "Initial configuration"
+    git commit -m "Customized freelancer project"
     git push
     ```

-10. Restart the site locally
+8. Restart the site locally

     ```
     # First quit the process from step 5 (type ctr-c) and then